txhaug/stabilizer_entropy/README.md

 Companion Code for "Efficient measurement of stabilizer entropy" by S. Lee, M.S.
 Kim, T. Haug

-@Tobias Haug, Imperial College London thaug@ic.ac.uk
+@Tobias Haug, Imperial College London

-@Soovin Lee, Imperial College London soovinlee310@gmail.com
+@Soovin Lee, Imperial College London

 This code measures Tsallis SE using two copies of a state in the Bell basis.
 It implements three algorithms: